badsectorlabs/ludus/docs/docs/environment-guides/goad.md

 GOAD/ludus/local > install
 ```

-Now you wait.
 Now you wait. `[WARNING]` lines are ok, and some steps may take a long time, don't panic!

 This will take a few hours.
 You'll know it is done when you see: